inlooknet/Fitbit-SimpleAdjustable-Clock/README.md

 Fibit watch, and my thought process behind making the ideal watch face.

-I took existing repositories of Fitbit clocks (I will soon add) and picked and chose favorite aspects of them.
+I took existing repositories of Fitbit clocks and picked and chose favorite aspects of them.